peterstevens130561/OpenCover2Generic/OpenCoverWrapper.Console/readme.md

 The wrapper requires the SonarQubeLogger to be installed on system.
 In a later release the logger will be included in the wrapper.

+This wrapper replaces sonar-mscover, except for the Re# support, which is not included.
+There are